22 Jul Gut Microbes & Your Brain

 Among these factors, diet is one of the most important, and one you can easily control.
 In a recent review, published in the journal Nature, researchers addressed the interaction between diet and gut microbes, and how they impact heath14.
 Some of their key observations include:

 - Following a diet rich in sugar and certain fats, or consuming processed foods containing certain

-emulsifiers can lead to gut decrease gut dysbiosis, when there is an imbalance in your gut
+emulsifiers can lead to gut decrease gut dysbiosis when there is an imbalance in your gut

 - Fibre consumption is important for gut health.
-Fermentation of fibre in the gut results in the production of short-chain fatty acids (SCFAs), which can affect brain chemistry and play important roles maintaining intestinal immune equilibrium and protecting against inflammation and cancer16.
+Fermentation of fibre in the gut results in the production of short-chain fatty acids (SCFAs), which can affect brain chemistry and play important roles in maintaining intestinal immune equilibrium and protecting against inflammation and cancer16.

 - Fat consumption has a direct effect on the makeup of your gut microbiota.
 A diet rich in saturated and trans fats, for example, can lead to an excessive number of certain bacteria that can contribute to the development of disease17.

 Several other factors have been identified that affect your gut microbiome and your health.
 These include consumption of processed meats, food additives (like ketchup!), certain minerals, and plant-derived bioactive nutrients13.

 Our approach to optimal mental health includes an evaluation of your gut microbiome and how your lifestyle might be affecting it.